Spencox/Eas-E-commerce/README.md

 ## Usage

-A demonstration of the endpoints for the Category, Tag, and Product API calls can be viewed here: <Link>
+A demonstration of the endpoints for the Category, Tag, and Product API calls can be viewed here: [Walkthrough](https://drive.google.com/file/d/1V4LI9P7S_3YtOkADM4AiHB9q4L5k57CN/view?usp=drive_link)

 Each of the three main tables (category, tag, and product) can be called using the following endpoints: